-During the year the total number of current pensioners and deferred members fell to 14,560 from 15,406 the previous year.
-At 31 March 2017, the Fund's net assets are valued at £273m (2016: £219m) and the Fund's liabilities are £702m (2016: £754m).
-The investment management of the assets in two long dated gilts is undertaken by Sarasin & Partners LLP.
-Over the three years to 31 March 2017 the annualised investment rate of return was +16.2% (2016: +8.0%).
-We completed our formal triennial valuation of the Fund at 31 March 2016 during the year and it reflected a funding level of 31%.
-The estimated funding level as at 31 March 2017 is 39%.
+During the year the total number of current pensioners and deferred members fell to 13,739 from 14,560 the previous year.
+At 31 March 2018, the net assets of the Fund are valued at £276m (2017: £273m) and the Fund's liabilities are £730m (2017: £702m).
+In order to better match the duration of the funds liabilities, the investment management of the assets is now spread across six index linked gilts managed by Sarasin & Partners LLP.
+Over the three years to 31 March 2018 the annualised investment rate of return was +8.2% (2017: +16.2%).
+Our last formal triennial valuation of the Fund on 31 March 2016 reflected a funding level of 31%.
+The estimated funding level as at 31 March 2018 is 38%.

 Since the Fund has no contribution income, the Government has, under Section 173 of the Water Act 1989, a statutory obligation to ensure that the Fund can always meet its pensions and other related liabilities.
 Deferred members, pensioners and their dependants can therefore be reassured about the long term security of their pension benefits.
 Under the terms of letters between Her Majesty's Treasury and the Department for Environment Food & Rural Affairs (Defra), and between Defra and the Environment Agency and the Memorandum of Understanding between the Accounting Officers of Defra and the Environment Agency, the Fund has, since 1 April 2006, received grant-in-aid from Defra.
-During the year payments amounting to £66.9m (2016: £69.9m) were received and used to meet the Fund's obligations to meet pensions and other liabilities.
+During the year payments amounting to £63.4m (2017: £66.9m) were received and used to meet the Fund's obligations to meet pensions and other liabilities.